CFA Piling

 ONE CONTRACT.

-• The FD45 restricted-access rig works in confined sites, under low headroom, and in locations where standard piling rigs cannot operate, including inside existing buildings and under bridges.
+• The FD45 restricted-access rig works in confined sites, under low headroom, and in locations where standard piling rigs cannot operate.

 • In-house geotechnical engineers design the pile layout, specify the concrete and reinforcement, and supervise installation — one contract, no split between design and construction.

-• Load testing (static, PDA, and low-strain integrity) carried out by the same team that installs the piles.
-Full QA documentation and as-built schedules on completion.
+• Full QA documentation and as-built schedules on completion.

 HOW WE APPROACH CFA PILING